camunda/camunda/CONTRIBUTING.md

 We would love you to contribute to this project.
 You can do so in various ways.

-## File bugs or feature requests

-[File bugs](https://app.camunda.com/jira/) you found in the code or [features](https://app.camunda.com/jira/) you would like to see in the future in our [issue tracker](https://app.camunda.com/jira/).

-* Register yourself on our [issue tracker](https://app.camunda.com/jira/)
-* Search the list of open issues first, your bug or feature may have already been reported
-* When filing a bug
-  * Be concise
-  * Qualify steps to reproduce a problem
-  * Specify environment you found the bug in (library version etc.)
-  * If possible, attach a test case that reproduces the problem

 ## Coding styles

 * tabs as spaces / tab size 2 (all files)